caraya/xml-workflow/markdown-source/tools.md

 When concatenating Javascript files there may be some that use strict Javascript and some that don't; With Javascript [variable hoisting](http://code.tutsplus.com/tutorials/javascript-hoisting-explained--net-15092) the use stric declaration would be placed at the very top of the concatenated file making all the scripts underneat use the strict declaration.

 The function wrap prevents this by making the use strict declaration local to the file where it was written.
-None of the other files will be affected.
+None of the other templates will be affected and they will still execute from the master stylesheet.

 ## Apache Ant build file